Reclaim your privacy. your dignity. your rights.

 Reclaim provides legal information and free legal advice and representation to people in Ontario, Canada, who have had intimate or sensitive images shared or published without their consent.

-Reclaim is a collaboration between the University of Windsor Faculty of Law and Spark LLP.
+Reclaim is a collaboration between the University of Windsor Faculty of Law and Spark Law Professional Corporation.

 About the Non-Consensual Sharing of Intimate Images

 Almost everyone carries a camera around these days.
 Taking photographs—our food, our kids, our pets, and ourselves are most frequently the subjects—is a prominent feature of everyday life.
 Social media and instant messaging apps make sharing these photographs easy, and when that sharing is consensual, everything works just fine.

 Sometimes, we choose to share intimate images (selfies or otherwise) with those we trust.
 Such photographs are shared consensually at first, usually strictly within the special relationship of trust that exists between intimate partners.
 There is absolutely nothing wrong with this.